Fissurellidae

-Fissurellidae, common name the keyhole limpets and slit limpets, is a taxonomic family of small to medium-sized limpet-like sea snails, marine gastropod molluscs in the clade Vetigastropoda.
+Fissurellidae, commonly called keyhole limpets or slit limpets, is a taxonomic family of small to medium-sized limpet-like sea snails, marine gastropod molluscs in the clade Vetigastropoda.

 Their common name derives from the small hole in the apex of their cone-like shells.
 Although superficially resembling "true" limpets, they are in fact not closely related to them.

 Distribution

 The distribution of fissurellids is worldwide, from cold waters to tropical waters.

 Habitat

 Fissurellids live in habitats on and under rocks in the lower intertidal zones to deeper waters.

 Shell description

 A fossil shell of Diodora italica from the Pliocene of Cyprus.

 Keyhole limpets somewhat resemble true limpets because of the simple conical shape of their shells, but in reality they are not closely related to true limpets, which are in the clade Patellogastropoda.

 This conical shape and the low profile of the shell allow keyhole limpets to withstand wave attack on exposed rocks to which they attach firmly with their strong, muscular foot.

 The shell may vary in color and pattern.
 The shell has a reticulate (= net-like) structure with strong radial ribs and lacks an operculum.

 The shell ranges from 3 mm to 13.2 cm.
 The great keyhole limpet (Megathura crenulata) measures up to 13.2 cm.

 For respiration, the shells of fissurellids have a single apical or subapical perforation ("keyhole").
 This opening at the top allows a direct exit of exhalant water currents together with waste products from the mantle cavity.
 The water enters under the edge of the shell near the head and passes over large paired gills.
 Most young species in this family have a marginal slit in the middle of the anterior end of the spiral shell.
 Some species possess just a short internal groove at the anterior end.
 The paired organs in the mantle cavity represent a primitive condition in gastropods.